type-challenges/type-challenges/.github/ISSUE_TEMPLATE/new.md

 labels: new-challenge
 ---

-You need to privode a detailed description of your new challenge, either in English or Chinese are acceptable.
+You need to provide a detailed description of your new challenge, either in English or Chinese are acceptable.

 A detailed solution/guide is not required, but be sure the challenge is solvable.

 Please follow the template and fill the info.
-A PR will be auto generated and always reflect to your changes.
+A PR will be auto-generated and always reflect on your changes.

 ## Info